sumcumo/cypress-testrail-reporter/README.md

 # cypress-testrail-reporter
-This little tool will help you parsing and posting your cypress test results to testrail.
+This little tool will help you to parse and post cypress test results to testrail.

 ## Preconditions
 This tools works with Mochawesome Json Reports.
 So please make sure you have the following packages installed: